 Inability to return a retracted foreskin to the normal position .
 This needs to be treated right away.

-You are worried about your son's penis or are unsure of the proper care
+You're worried about your child's penis or are unsure of the correct care

 © 2000-2022 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.